jiidata-science/gcp_codesharing/README.md

-# gcp_codesharing
+# Google Cloud Platform - Useful Codesets

-Useful snippets of code
+The purpose of this repository is to store useful codesets for operating and working with the Google Cloud Platform.